rishanreddy/Stickgames/README.md

 - Unblocker - Unblocks any website of your choice.
 - Built in Games - Many fun and entertaining games ready for you to play.
 - Never gets Blocked - Stickgames uses a sophisticated backend to ensure that the website is running 24/7.
-- Completed your HW as well using AI:)
+- AI HW Assistant - Completes your HW using AI to intelligently answer questions :)

 ## Support